microsoft/Tools-for-Health-Data-Anonymization/README.md

   "otherValues":"redact"
   }
 ```
-To generalize dateTime, time, date and instant type using expression.
+To generalize dateTime, time, date and instant type using expression

 ```json
 {